 At the parties she presented her back story; a former intern at the Commission, now on a permanent contract at Europatat, the European Potato Trade Association.
 The specifics of her mission were almost sober enough that you could say them without suspicion; she was to obtain information about New Genomic Techniques and send it back to so that Kerebus could obtain competitive advantages in tuber production.

-That’s correct; Cera was on an official espionage mission to counterfeit seed potatoes.
+That’s correct; Cera was on an official espionage mission to steal seed potatoes.

 ‘Not just potatoes,’ Roger said from behind her temple one night.
 ‘Genetically modified potatoes.
 Ones which might give us a competitive advantage over rival bases.’